Hiroshima, One of Japan’s Most Resilient and Culinary Cities

-Hiroshima is located Chugoku region of western Honshu, the largest island of Japan.
-It is best known as first city in history to be targeted by a nuclear weapon and an atomic bomb was dropped on at 8:15 a.m. on August 6, 1945, near the end of World War II.
+Hiroshima is located in the Chugoku region of western Honshu, the largest island of Japan.
+It is best known as the first city in history to be targeted by a nuclear weapon — an atomic bomb was dropped on the city at 8:15 a.m. on August 6, 1945, near the end of World War II.

 The area around Hiroshima was formerly divided into Bingo Province and Aki Province.
 This location has been a center of trade and culture since the beginning of Japan’s recorded history.
 Hiroshima is a traditional center of the Chugoku region.

-The festival originating during the Heian period (794-1185) is the largest annual festival observed at Itsukushima Shrine and one of Japan’s three major boat rituals.
+The Kangensai Festival, originating during the Heian period (794-1185), is the largest annual festival observed at Itsukushima Shrine and one of Japan’s three major boat rituals.

 Fireworks are launched from the water near Itsukushima Shrine and reflect brilliantly on the water below.

 Saijo Sake Festival – the second Saturday and Sunday of October

 The Saijo district is famous as a leading sake brewing town, and the area around JR Saijo station is lined with many old and well-established breweries.
 You are free to walk around from brewery to brewery sampling various types of sake at each one.

 The festival features a Shinto ritual ceremony, which is performed in the center of the festival grounds to celebrate the bounty of that year’s batch of sake.